15 Years Of Empowering NRIs

 When I spoke to him at length he confessed that he really had to do all this to keep up appearances.

-That was a moment I could actually relate to “DON’T SPEND TO KEEP UP WITH JONESES”.
+That was a moment I could actually relate to the phrase, don’t spend to keep up with the Joneses.

 Keeping up with the Joneses